rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/faq/_index.en.md

 ![](/docs/en/self-host/rustdesk-server-pro/faq/images/namesilo-dns-button.png)
 ![](/docs/en/self-host/rustdesk-server-pro/faq/images/namesilo-add-a-record.png)
 ![](/docs/en/self-host/rustdesk-server-pro/faq/images/namesilo-dns-table.png)
-* It takes some time for DNS to take effect, go to https://www.whatsmydns.net and check whether the domain name has been resolved to your server's IP address.
+* It takes some time for DNS to take effect, https://www.whatsmydns.net and check whether the domain name has been resolved to your server's IP address.
 Step 6 depends on the correct resolve result.
 In the following steps, replace `<YOUR_DOMAIN>` with your subdomain, e.g. `rustdesk.example.com`.

 #### 2. Install Nginx
 * Debian/Ubuntu: `sudo apt-get install nginx`